Monthly Archives: April 2010

 Preamble: We are often unaware of the many biases and prejudices that influence our social judgments.
-Psychologists call these the “bias blind spots.”
-I believe that we can overcome many of these subliminal biases by educating ourselves to be perceptive of them.
+Psychologists call these “bias blind spots.”
+We can overcome many of these subliminal biases by teaching ourselves to be aware of them.
 This is the second in a series of articles on the common rating errors.
 See my earlier article on the recency bias.

 Unconscious Judgments of an Investment Broker

-Unconscious Judgments of an Investment Broker A study conducted in year 2007, highlights two of the most common unconscious biases in social judgment.
+A 2007 study highlights two of the most common unconscious social judgment biases.
 Prof. Emily Pronin of Princeton University showed study participants one of two pictures of the same man whom she introduced as an investment broker.
 One picture showed a suited man with a highly regarded Cornell degree and the other showed the man in casual clothing with a degree from a nondescript college.
-The professor asked her participants how much of a theoretical $1,000 they would invest with each.
-The participants rated the suited man as more competent.
-He got $535 on average without having his background checked.
-In contrast, the causal dresser got just $352.
-The participants did not consider the second broker as trustworthy and were more likely to have his credentials verified.
+The professor asked her participants how much of a theoretical $1,000 they would invest in each.
+The participants rated the suited man as more competent: on average, he got $535 on without having his background checked.
+In contrast, the causal dresser received just $352.
+Not only were the participants more likely to have the second broker’s credentials verified —but also they did not consider him as trustworthy.

 The Halo Effect

-The “halo effect” is the concept by which a person who is judged positively on one aspect is automatically judged positively on several other aspects without much evidence.
+The “halo effect” captures what happens when a person who is judged positively based on one aspect is automatically judged positively on several others without much evidence.
 For instance, as a result of the halo effect,

 • attractive people are often judged as competent and sociable.
 Film stars and other celebrities are assumed pleasant and sharp-witted,